Labradoodle Dog Breed

 There are many Labradoodle coat types, but the most common is the very Poodle-esque one of silky, curly ringlets.

-Labradoodle Coloring
+Labradoodle Colors

 Labradoodle Variations